sangmort/portfolio-site/src/pages/posts/targeting-last-paragraph-before-heading.md

 2. **Improving Readability**: Adding padding ensures that headings don't appear cramped or cluttered, improving the overall readability of your web content.

-3. **Styling Related Content**: It can be used to style and differentiate headings when they are related to specific paragraphs or sections, allowing you to emphasize content relationships.

-4. **Enhancing User Experience**: By controlling the spacing between paragraphs and headings, you can create a more pleasant and intuitive user experience on your website.
+3. **Enhancing User Experience**: When content is more visually seperated in the layout, making it easier to read, it ultimately leads to better UX.

 ## Why padding, and not margin?

-A simple way to avoid <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing" target="_blank" alt="MDN Web Docs  on Margin Collapsing">Margin Collapse</a>.
+A simple way to avoid margin collapse.
+For more information on Margin Collapse, check out <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing" target="_blank" alt="MDN Web Docs  on Margin Collapsing">MDN Web Docs - Margin Collapse</a>.